MaksimKovalyov/EPAM-Mobile-TAF/README.md

 What is Mobile TAF?
 -------------------
 It is a Test Automation Framework (TAF) for mobile applications.
-It is an effort by **EPAM Systems**.
+It is an effort by **EPAM Systems** engineers.

 Our solution: